 These nonnative hawkweed species and hybrids are invasive, spread readily, and have negative impacts to rangeland and other habitats, especially in mid to upper elevations and in areas with low fertility soils.

 How would I identify it?

 Perennial, herbaceous plants that exude a milky sap when broken, have various types of hairs, and flowerheads of yellow flowers.
 Nonnative hawkweed species can be difficult to tell apart, especially if they hybridize.
 Nonnative yellow flowered hawkweeds are grouped into two Class B noxious weed listings by subgenus Pilosella and subgenus Hieracium.
-Nonnative hawkweeds in subgenus Hieracium include: European (Hieracium sabaudum), smooth (H. laevigatum), common (H. lachenalii), polar (H. atratum), spotted (H. maculatum), and wall (H. murorum).
+Nonnative hawkweeds in the wall (Hieracium) subgenus include: European (Hieracium sabaudum), smooth (H. laevigatum), common (H. lachenalii), polar (H. atratum), spotted (H. maculatum), and wall (H. murorum).

 Flowerheads are composed of all yellow ray flowers (dandelion-like).
 Bracts at base of flowerheads have various types of hairs.
 Flowerheads are generally in clusters.

 Plants in this subgenus typically have basal leaves and stem leaves.
 Leaf edges are toothed or lobed.

 In general, species in this subgenus do not have stolons.

 Seeds are small, with ribs or grooves and have bristles on one end.